sukhdurhailay/react-hook-usestate/README.md

 # react-hook-usestate
-Example of the news React Hook useState
+Example of the new React Hook: useState